akanik/nicar22-mapping-masters/mapbox-steps.md

 ## Uploading and styling tilesets and creating Styles in Mapbox
 We're going to use the data we manipulated in QGIS to make a few Mapbox maps!

-I order to view the html code we're about to work with, you'll need to do the following:
+In order to view the results of html code we're about to work with, you'll need to do the following:
 - open your computer's terminal
-- type `cd [path to this classes folder]`
+- type `cd [path to this class's folder]`
 - once in the correct folder, type `python -m http.server`
 - go to `localhost:8000/examples/mapbox-point-popup.html` in your browser and you should see a blank white page.
-We'll work on making that a map now.
+We'll work on making that a map now!

-We will be opening the following 3 html files using a code editor.

 ### Example: Basic point locator + popup
 First we need to upload our building permit points geojson as a Mapbox Tileset.